Skip to content

 Adding tasks outside a route

-If you need to enqueue a task outside a request context (e.g. from a startup handler or a management script), construct ManagedBackgroundTasks directly and schedule it with asyncio:
+If you need to enqueue a task from a startup handler, a management script, or anywhere else without a request context, construct ManagedBackgroundTasks directly and dispatch with asyncio.create_task:

 import asyncio